 » Compulsory Liquidation

-An MVL involves a company which is solvent and is able to pay all of its debts in full, together with statutory interest, within a period not exceeding 12 months.
+A MVL involves a company which is solvent and is able to pay all of its debts in full, together with statutory interest, within a period not exceeding 12 months, often with surplus assets being returned to shareholders as a capital distribution.
 The other two types deal with insolvent companies.

-A company is placed into voluntary liquidation by the passing of a resolution at a general meeting of the members.
-The creditors in an insolvent liquidation get the opportunity to appoint their own liquidator if they so wish.
+A company is placed into voluntary liquidation by the passing of a special resolution at a general meeting of the members.
+The creditors in an insolvent liquidation get the opportunity to appoint their own liquidator if they so wish and meet the criteria.

 The duty of a liquidator in each case is to collect in the assets of the company and distribute them equally amongst the creditors.

-A liquidator in an insolvent liquidation has a duty to investigate the affairs of the company and also has to report to the Department of Business, Innovation and Skills (BIS) on the conduct of the directors prior to liquidation.
-The BIS may then decide to take action to disqualify the directors, either by an order of the court or an undertaking by the directors.
+A liquidator in an insolvent liquidation has a duty to investigate the affairs of the company and also has to report to the Department of Business, Energy and Industrial Strategy (BEIS) on the conduct of the directors prior to liquidation.
+The BEIS may then decide to take action to disqualify the directors, either by an order of the court or an undertaking by the directors.
 The disqualification can last for a period of between 2 and 15 years.
 During this period the individual is prohibited from acting as a director or being involved with the management of a limited company.

 Liquidators have many powers, some of which are as follows :